 Who sigh for Wretchedness, yet shun the Wretched,

 I therefore go, and join head, heart, and hand,

 Active and firm, to fight the bloodless fight

 Of Science, Freedom, and the Truth in Christ.

-It reads almost like a passage from the Old Testament book of Psalms as he considers those who do little to improve the lot of the less fortunate.
+It reads almost like a passage from the Old Testament book of Psalms as he considers those who do little to improve a lot of the less fortunate.
 His language is harsh and tone withering to those who refuse to help their ailing kin.
-He is moving from thought into action, and is scathing towards
+He is moving from thought into action and is scathing towards

 ‘The sluggard Pity’s vision-weaving tribe!

 Who sigh for Wretchedness, yet shun the Wretched’

 After the elongated sentences and flowery descriptions, he writes in a more direct style when he reaches his decision to leave.
 This is best described in the monosyllabic alliterative trio of ‘head, heart, and hand’ and the triad ‘Science, Freedom and the Truth in Christ’ with which he concludes the stanza.